potassco/clinguin/docs/clinguin/development/index.rst

 .. _customization:

 |:woman_technologist:| Customization
 ####################################

-This section gives detailed information for people that wish to create a customization of *clingun*.
+This section gives detailed information for people that wish to create a customization of *clinguin*.

 .. tip::